Ajatt-Tools/AnkiNoteTypes/templates/Japanese fallback/README.md

 # Japanese fallback

 This card template was brought to you by `ﾌｪﾘﾍﾟ`.
 It is based on [Japanese sentences](https://github.com/Ajatt-Tools/AnkiNoteTypes/tree/main/templates/Japanese%20sentences#japanese-sentences) and on [card template provided by a DJT user](https://pastebin.com/pAVvqLPd)(a big thanks to whoever made it).
 It's also available on [Yandex](https://disk.yandex.com/d/x-LeTujmDeYFNQ).
-Watch this showcase [video](showcase.mkv)

 ### But what is it?